metno/lard/ansible/README.md

 ## Switchover

 > [!IMPORTANT]
-> In this section we assume that the primary is `lard-a`, and that the standby we want to promote is `lard-b`
+> In this section we assume that the current primary is `lard-a`, and that the
-> Make sure you are aware which one is the primary, and put the names the right way around when needed.
+> standby we want to promote is `lard-b`.
+Make sure you are aware which one is
+> the primary, and put the names the right way around when needed.

 ### 1. Planned downtime